Referral guidelines are changing across Metro North. Make sure you’re familiar with the latest criteria when referring patients.

 Access to Geriatric and Palliative Care advice

 We are happy to receive phone call and discuss individual residents.
-Referrals for RADAR review in the RACF can be made by sending the referral form via fax 0736470303 or email RADAR@health.qld.gov.au
+Referrals for RADAR review in the RACF can be made by sending the referral form (Interactive Forms work only in internet explorer) via fax 0736470303 or email RADAR@health.qld.gov.au